 - 1. Termination Planning - a.
 Generally, these cases have been adjudicated by placing the youth under the supervision of a DPO for a period not to exceed six months. - b.
-The matter is continued on the court calendar for a Progress Review Hearing, six months from the 725(a) order.
+The matter is continued on the court calendar for a Progress Review Hearing, six months from the 725(a) WIC order.

 - a.
 A Petition for Modification will not be used, unless in some unusual circumstance, a deputy is considering early termination of jurisdiction. - b.
 Such a plan should be discussed with the supervisor. - 3.
 Termination of Supervision - a.
-Upon termination of supervision, the Juvenile Court Officer Clerk will route the file to Juvenile Aftercourt. - b.
-The Juvenile Aftercourt clerk will create a Chronological History entry and forward the file to the assigned DPO via the Unit Clerk. - c.
-The assigned DPO will: - (1) Prepare a NCID Termination Chrono. - (2) File all documents in proper order pursuant to unit and division practices.

-- (3) Submit the file and chrono to the unit SPO for approval. - d.
-The Unit SPO will review the file for content and accuracy, sign off on the termination chrono, and forward the file to the Unit Clerk. - e.
-The Unit Clerk will terminate the case in ICMS, process the necessary statistical changes and route the file to the supervisor of the Records Unit. - f.
+Upon termination of supervision, the Juvenile Court Officer clerk will route the file to Juvenile Aftercourt. - b.
+The Juvenile Aftercourt clerk will create a Chronological History entry and forward the file to the assigned DPO via the unit clerk. - c.
+The assigned DPO will: - (1) Prepare an NCID Termination Chrono. - (2) File all documents in proper order pursuant to unit and division practices. - (3) Submit the file and chrono to the unit SPO for approval. - d.
+The Unit SPO will review the file for content and accuracy, sign off on the termination chrono, and forward the file to the unit clerk. - e.
+The unit clerk will terminate the case in ICMS and process the necessary statistical changes.
+If record sealing was not ordered, the file will be routed to the supervisor of the Records Unit.
 The Records Unit will note the termination in ICMS and return the file to the records room.